Momentum & Collisions

 Can you think of two examples?
 Remember that both objects have to be moving and the collision was not intended.

 Is a parked car hit by a passing car called a collision?
-The answer is no because one car is not moving.
+The answer is no, because one car is not moving.

-Can typing on a keyboard be called collisions?
+Does typing on a keyboard involve collisions?